 There are plenty of songs written about cash money.
-We all want it, try to figure out ways to get it, and hopefully keep it too.
+We all want it, strategize ways to achieve it, and hopefully find ways to keep it.

 However, without a set plan for managing your cash position, your song will likely hit a sour note.
-According to Capital Farm Credit Vice President of Sales Jason Fuchs, "A goal without a plan is just a wish."
+According to Jason Fuchs, Capital Farm Credit vice president of sales, "A goal without a plan is just a wish."

 The three components